duck8880/EE160/Lab12/Lab12.md

     ​

-    Essential files for this program: swap.c, swapbig.c, reorder.c, *the driver*, some *.h files*, reorder.dat
+    Essential files for this program: swap.c, swapbig.c, reorder.c, *the driver for reorder*, some *.h files*, reorder.dat